wseibel/SortersWorkbench/README.md

 SortersWorkbench
 ================

-A workbench for sorting algorithm.
+A benchmark suite for sort algorithms.